 There is a substantial difference between pursuing a collaborative approach within an already well-functioning situation, and trying to initiate collaboration in a social environment characterised by existing conflict.
 In the latter case the need for effective facilitation and expert mediation of conflicts is definitely greater.

-Beyond intractability Efforts to limit the terrible destructiveness commonly associated with intractable conflicts ultimately depend on the ability of people in a full range of conflict roles to successfully play their part in a broad peacebuilding effort.
+Efforts to limit the terrible destructiveness commonly associated with intractable conflicts ultimately depend on the ability of people in a full range of conflict roles to successfully play their part in a broad peacebuilding effort.
 Though each circumstance is, to some degree, unique, there is also much to be learned from others who have solved similar problems before.
 The goal of the Beyond Intractability (BI) system is to make such knowledge more widely and freely accessible, so people aren’t forced to “reinvent the wheel.”
 The project does not advocate or teach one particular approach.
 Rather, it provides access to information on many approaches which can then be adapted to many different situations.
 The site is managed by Guy Burgess and Heidi Burgess of the Conflict Research Consortium, University of Colorado.
-An on-line course Dealing constructively with intractable conflicts is available.

 The conflict resolution information source